Unit 2 Summary

 sinθ = opp/adj, cosθ = adj/hyp, tanθ = opp/adj

-Vector: A quantity possessing both magnitude and direction, represented by an arrow the direction of which indicates the direction of the quantity and the length of which is proportional to the magnitude.
+direction of the quantity and the length of which is proportional to the

 In this example, need to calculate the tension in the cable that is supporting this object.
 The equation for the forces in the Horizontal (x) Direction: FTBx + FTAx = 0 N and the equation for the forces in the Vertical (y) Direction: Fg + FTBy + FTAy = 0 N. We know the weight of the object is equal to 25 N and that the cables make a 30 degree angle with the object.
 FTy = 12.5 N so we would use Sin(30°) = 12.5/FT1.
 We would calculate this and FT2 should equal 25 N. The object exerts 25 N on the cable and the cable exerts 25 N on the object, representing a reaction-action pair!
 So the forces acting upon this object are equal, therefore the object will remain at rest unless an unbalanced force acts upon it.